dcrommie/walbrook/blog/market-update-april-2025.md

 ### Australian equities

-The ASX 200 Accumulation Index finished July month up 4.2%, marking its strongest monthly performance this year and reaching a new all-time high in the process.
-Despite expectations for earnings contractions, the strong level of market sentiment and a wave of momentum pushed shares higher.

-The market saw positive returns across a wide range of sectors, with eight out of eleven finishing higher.
-Consumer discretionary led the way with a gain of 9.1%, followed by Property (+6.6%), Financials (+6.3%), Industrials (+5.6%), and Communication Services (+5.3%).
-Conversely, the Utilities (-2.9%), Energy (-0.4%), and Materials (-0.1%) sectors weighed on the Index, ending the month with negative returns.

-Despite June quarter inflation data remaining sticky, investors were encouraged by the slowing core inflation number.
-Positive data in a UBS survey on consumer spending, coupled with undemanding valuations and overall underperformance in the sector, helped drive Consumer Discretionary companies.
-Meanwhile, the ‘Big Four’ Banks again pushed the Financials sector up.

-Weakening metals and brent crude oil prices led to Materials and Energy shares falling, which included losses of 11.9% from Fortescue (ASX: FMG), one of the largest iron ore miners in the Index.

-### Global Equities

 The ASX 200 Accumulation Index fell a further 3.4% in March, marking the second consecutive month of losses.
 Concerns over impending tariffs from the Trump Administration were a major factor in the sell-off, as investors continued to derisk.
 Although the market recovered some losses mid-month due to soft employment and inflation data, which fuelled hopes for a rate cut in May, overall caution remained.

 Utilities (+1.5%) was again the lone sector with positive returns, continuing to be a haven during market volatility.
 Meanwhile, Information Technology (-9.7%) was the biggest laggard for the second straight month, tracking the losses of the tech-heavy US Nasdaq Index.
 Other sectors with significant losses included Consumer Discretionary (-6.3%), Property (-4.9%), and Health Care (-4.6%).